 New infrastructure projects are often given precedence over maintenance, which is especially problematic if there are particularly high returns to maintaining older roads and bridges (Gramlich 1994).
-This could be particularly true if developing countries are attracting wealthy outside investors who are looking to make an impact and do not do appropriate research on existing infrastructure beforehand.
+This could be particularly true if developing countries are attracting wealthy outside investors who are looking to make an impact and do Measuring the social benefits of public infrastructure across population groups is an area that requires further research - both to understand for whom and where the returns are greatest, but also the political economy constraints that urban policymakers face.

+not do appropriate research on existing infrastructure beforehand.
 Additionally, the quality of the management of infrastructure will depend on institutions and incentives.
 While World Bank statistics claim that Lusaka, Zambia, has almost complete water connections, in practice, some areas of the city seem to lack viable connections much of the time.
 Ashraf et al. (2017) show that the reason behind this is that the water company in Lusaka is much quicker to respond to supply problems for customers who pay per litre than customers who pay per month.
 We turn now to the institutional side of urban management.